Submitted URL Blocked Due to other 4xx Issue

 6. 429 – Too Many Requests

-So, when a web page is blocked from indexing as the result of returning 400, 410, and 429 response codes are categorized as submitted URL blocked due to other 4xx issue.
+So, when a web page is blocked from indexing as the result of returning 400, 410, and 429 response codes, it is categorized as submitted URL blocked due to other 4xx issue.

 How to Identify the Issue?

-Google search console will notify if this coverage issue occurs on your website, while other 4xx issues block the crawlers.
+Google Search Console will notify you if this coverage issue occurs on your website, while other 4xx issues block the crawlers.

-You get a page indexing dashboard that has two options under coverage.
+3. You will get a page indexing dashboard that has two options under coverage.

-Post this, scroll down to check the option of why pages aren’t indexed.
+4. After this, scroll down to check the option for why pages aren’t indexed.
 You will be provided with all the coverage reasons that exclude the web pages from indexing.

 How to Fix Submitted URL Blocked Due to Other 4xx Issue?